Production

 An economy is a terribly difficult thing to model.
 Production depends on a complex interplay between availability of raw commodities, number of laborers with various levels of skills, and the foresight of national leadership in anticipating what to produce.
 The simplest wargame production models simply copy the historical production figures, without any modification for deviations of the course of the game from the actual history.
 More sophisticated production models take the historical production figures as a baseline, but modify these based on control of sources of raw commodities.
 The groundbreaking Pacific War (1985) based Japanese air squadron and ground battalion replacement rates on control of oil fields but did not allow any deviation from the historical production of warships or raising of new divisions.

 A really sophisticated production model would include the effects of shifting manpower from one activity to another, including the drafting of industrial labor into the armed forces.
-Constructing such a model would be a fascinating exercise for an economist, but perhaps of less interest to most students of military history.
+It would also include suitable delays for changes in production capacity: One of the most fundamental bottlenecks in increasing production capacity of a manufactured article is construction of the necessary machine tools.
+Ironically, the machine tools required for mass production are not themselves particularly suitable to be mass produced, and the largest machine tools could cost up to $100,000 and take up to two years to manufacture.
+Constructing such a production model would be a fascinating exercise for an economist, but perhaps of less interest to most hobbyist wargamers.
 However, since most wargaming now takes place with a high level of computer assistance, there is no fundamental difficulty in coding a fairly sophisticated production model into a simulation without burdening the players with the task of managing its details.

 United States